Information causality beyond the random access code model

 The most direct signature of entanglement are the \textit{quantum correlations} obtained by measuring the sub-systems separately.
 It is well known that some of these correlations cannot be reproduced within classical theory without communication, because they violate Bell's inequalities \cite{scaranibook}.
 Instead of recovering the whole of quantum theory, a series of works have tried to find principles that single out the set $\mathcal{Q}$ of quantum correlations (save the phenomena, rather than the whole formalism).
 Since measurements on shared entanglement cannot be used to send a signal, Popescu and Rohrlich asked whether this \textit{no-signaling principle} singles out quantum correlations exactly: they quickly found that it does not \cite{PR94}.
 The question then became: can one find other principles, to add on top of no-signaling, so as to identify the set $\mathcal{Q}$?

 Several such principles were proposed \cite{brassard06,pawlowski2009information,nw09,fritzLO}.
 Most of them have later been proved to be satisfied in the set of ``almost-quantum'' correlations \cite{almostq}, which is strictly larger than $\mathcal{Q}$.
 Thus, those principles are satisfied by all quantum correlations, but they don't identify $\mathcal{Q}$.
 For the \textit{principle of information causality (IC)} \cite{pawlowski2009information}, our knowledge is less definite.
 For sure, all quantum correlations satisfy it; but its relations with the set of almost-quantum correlations is not known, and it is then still possible that IC identifies $\mathcal{Q}$ for bipartite Bell correlations (some modifications will be needed for multipartite ones \cite{gallego2011,Yang_2012}).
-IC was defined in terms of a task: a classical random access code (RAC), augmented by sharing the no-signaling resource under study between the two players.
-In this paper, we propose to redefine IC in a way that captures the same underlying notion as the original, but without reference to the specific task of RAC.
-The new criterion is still obeyed by all quantum correlations, but is violated by a larger set of non-quantum correlations.
-To substantiate this claim, we show the first tightening of the IC boundary in the simplest Bell scenario (two parties, two inputs and two outputs, 2-2-2) since the original study \cite{allcock2009recovering}.
+This possibility is further developed through recent studies, which improve the methods in obtaining IC boundaries for general bipartite quantum correlations \cite{jain2024information,gachechiladze2022quantum}, justify quantum composition rules \cite{patra2023principle} and derive communication complexity bounds \cite{miklin2026communicationcomplexityboundsinformation} using IC.